Australia's Patties Foods says finds no hepatitis in frozen berries

-SYDNEY Australia's Patties Foods Ltd PFL.AX said on Wednesday laboratory tests had cleared its frozen mixed berries of carrying hepatitis A, two months after it recalled the product amid concerns it had caused an outbreak of the disease.
+SYDNEY, April 15 Australia's Patties Foods Ltd said on Wednesday laboratory tests had cleared its frozen mixed berries of carrying hepatitis A, two months after it recalled the product amid concerns it had caused an outbreak of the disease.

 Since the Feb.
 16 recall, the authorities have said more than two dozen people have been diagnosed with the disease after eating Patties Foods frozen berries that were grown in Chile and China before being packaged in a Chinese plant.